Skip to content

 2. Matches are counted per key (e.g., IP address) within a time period

-3. When the count exceeds the threshold, the key is banned for a configurable duration (e.g., threshold=5 allows 5 failures, the 6th triggers the ban)
+3. When the count reaches the threshold, the key is banned for a configurable duration (e.g., threshold: 5 bans on the 5th matching request; the same request that brings the counter to 5 is itself blocked)

 4. Banned keys receive 403 Forbidden immediately, without further rule evaluation